Derek King: Coaching career

 On August 21, 2009, King was named the assistant coach of the Toronto Maple Leafs AHL affiliate the Toronto Marlies.
 In 2014, he was promoted to associate coach.

 On July 28, 2015, King was named assistant coach of the Owen Sound Attack of the Ontario Hockey League.
 However, he left the Attack on October 28, 2015.

 On July 7, 2016, King was named an assistant coach with the Rockford IceHogs of the American Hockey League, the minor league affiliate of the Chicago Blackhawks.
 On November 6, 2018, King was named the interim head coach of the IceHogs when head coach Jeremy Colliton was promoted to the Blackhawks.
 King was named the permanent head coach of the IceHogs at the end of the 2018–19 season.

 On November 6, 2021, King was named interim head coach of the Chicago Blackhawks of the National Hockey League to replace the dismissed Colliton, who led the team to a 1–9–2 start to the 2021–22 season.

 On November 7, 2021 King earned his first win as an NHL head coach as the Chicago Blackhawks defeated the Nashville Predators by a score of 2–1 in overtime in his head coaching debut.

 On June 27, 2022, King was replaced as head coach of the Blackhawks by former Montreal Canadiens assistant and longtime NHL defenseman Luke Richardson, but rehired 14 days later as an assistant coach.

+On August 4, 2025 the Hershey Bears announced King as the 29th head coach in franchise history, replacing Todd Nelson who left the organization after winning two Calder Cup titles in his 3 year tenure.